Itai-Nelken/Ubuntu-on-rpi-fixes/README.md

 ### Install box86 updater

 1) Go to the [box86 updater github](https://github.com/Botspot/box86-updater)
 2) follow the instructions there.
-I added the bellow as well:
+I added them bellow as well:

 <b>NOTE:</b> This is not finished, and only lightly tested.
 Proceed at your own risk.